 - Friendly course support that includes maps, signed routes, support vehicles, and mechanical and medical assistance, if needed.

-- Access to the BikeMaine Weekend Village in the heart of Machias.
-Stay tuned for announcements as we build the suite of village amenities based around current health and safety guidelines.
+- Access to the BikeMaine Weekend Village in the heart of Machias at the Lee-Pellon Center.

-- Mechanical support for your bike, as well as “be your own bike mechanic” clinics.
+- Mechanical support for your bike on Sunday.

 - BCM programming, including educational activities for kids and adults.

 - Unlike a full week BikeMaine, lodging and meals are NOT included.
-See below for a map of local lodging options, and stay tuned for more information on the food options (think local, delicious food trucks).
+See below for a map of local lodging options.

 What are the route options?